dgarridoa/spark-forecast/README.md

 ### models

 All model tasks, for instance, `exponential_smoothing`, overwrite the partition `model=<model-name>` in the tables `forecast_on_test` and `all_models_forecast`.
 It uses `split` table as input.
 The parameters `group_columns`, `time_column` and `target_column` are used to characterize a time serie with the same values as the`split` task.
 The `model_params` parameter has model specific hyperparameters as key-value pairs.
 The `test_size` parameter is used to know how many periods to forecast after training on the training set, this forecast is stored in the `forecast_on_test` table.
-Similarly, the `steps` parameter is used to know how many periods to forecast after training on the full dataset, this forecast is stored in the `all_models_forecast`.
+Similarly, the `steps` parameter is used to know how many periods to forecast after training on the full dataset, this forecast is stored in the `all_models_forecast` table.

 ### evaluation